Alextopher/mahoney-best/content/robotics/commands.md

 > 3 weeks later...

-Build team decides that the best way to fix this issue to add a second motor to the climber's axle.
+Build team decides that the best way to fix this issue is to add a second motor to the climber's axle.
 This is a decent choice, adding a motor on the opposite side of an axle is an quick and easy way to increase a mechanism's torque.

-Here's how we would change the code:
+Here's how we could change the code:

 ```diff
 /**